top of page

 The bees evaporate most of the moisture from the honey by rapidly beating their wings over the honey cells, aided by the warm temperatures (95 degrees) within the hive.
 Then, as the honey is dried, the bees produce wax and cap the cell to prevent it from reabsorbing moisture, thereby protecting it from mold and preventing fermentation.

 The flowering, weather forecast, and the progress of the honey-making in the hive are closely monitored through the summer.
-Then when the timing is right, the process of moving the hives out of the Manuka sites and harvesting the honey begins.
+Then, when the timing is right, the process of moving the hives out of the Manuka sites and harvesting the honey begins.

 Honey is the world's third most adulterated food product; it would take a whole book to go through all of the issues and history of honey adulteration.